 Additionally, if you are practicing Magda Gerber's Educaring® Approach in other ways, you will be spending lovely, quality time with your baby during caregiving routines like diapering, and the baby will be used to spending time in independent play.
 This will leave you with free moments throughout the day where you can chop vegetables for later.

-If you would like to offer a puree, mash it yourself, each ingredient seperately.
+If you would like to offer a puree, mash it yourself, each ingredient separately.
 Only the very earliest eaters need a food so finely mashed that a grinder is necessary.
 Once the baby knows how to move food with their tongue and swallow (instead of just suck), you can offer potato, avocado, banana, yam, carrots, zucchini, and many other foods mashed with a fork.
 Soon after that you can offer small pieces of the same food.

 I hope you find these tips inspiring!
-Take a few minutes to check out the non-recopies in the captions on my photos (these meals are too simple to deserve the term "recipe"), and try out this style of feeding with your baby.
+Take a few minutes to check out the non-recipes in the captions on my photos (these meals are too simple to deserve the term "recipe"), and try out this style of feeding with your baby.